 We understand that not everyone fits into the world the same way.
 We want to help tell the stories that need to be told and create authentic experiences.

-Tricia Clarke has coordinated many high-level events in the Baltimore and DMV area including the Associated Black Charities Gala, International Association of Firefighters Gala and Baltimore’s African American Festival as well as coordinating meetings for companies like CareFirst Bluecross Blueshield and Johns Hopkins University.
-She has also managed and executed large, multi-day conferences for 3 national professional associations and is a member of the Professional Convention Management Association (PCMA) and the American Society of Association Executives (ASAE).
+Tricia Clarke has coordinated many high-level events in the Baltimore and DMV area including the Associated Black Charities Gala, International Association of Firefighters Gala and Baltimore’s African American Festival as well as coordinating meetings for companies like CareFirst Bluecross Blueshield, Johns Hopkins University and the Chesapeake Human Resources Association.
+She has also managed and executed large, multi-day conferences for several national professional associations and is a member of the Professional Convention Management Association (PCMA) and the American Society of Association Executives (ASAE).

-Tricia is a graduate of the Event and Wedding Planning Professional program at QC Event School and the Eventagious Planning Intensive Business Course through The Planners Suite University.
+Tricia is Certified Meeting Professional (CMP), a Certified Event Designer (CED) and a Digital Event Strategist (DES).
+She is also a graduate of the Event and Wedding Planning Professional program at QC Event School and the Eventagious Planning Intensive Business Course through The Planners Suite University.

 As a former journalist and British native Tricia’s international background brings a unique perspective to her work and strengthens her ability to deliver content in an engaging and concise way.